devitrylouis/devitrylouis.github.io/_posts/2019-01-02-community-detection.md

 $$

 where:
-– $A$ is the adjacency matrix
+- $A$ is the adjacency matrix
 - $P_{ij}$ is defined above
-– $m$ is the number of edges in the graph
+- $m$ is the number of edges in the graph
-– $C_{i}$ is the community of node $i$
+- $C_{i}$ is the community of node $i$
-– $\delta$ is the Kronecker function: $1$ if both nodes $i$ and $j$ belong to the same community ($C_{i} = C_{j}$), $0$ otherwise.
+- $\delta$ is the Kronecker function ($1$ if both nodes $i$ and $j$ belong to the same community ($C_{i} = C_{j}$), $0$ otherwise).

 ### Properties

 <b>Good communities:</b> Larger modularity $Q$ indicates better communities (more than random intra-cluster density)
-– The community structure is better if the number of internal edges exceed the expected number – $Q$ in the range of $0.3 - 0.7$ means significant community structure
+- The community structure is better if the number of internal edges exceed the expected number of edges.
+- $Q$ in the range of $0.3 - 0.7$ means significant community structure
 - Modularity value is always $-1 < Q < 1$!

 <b>Negative values:<b>
-– E.g., if each node is a community itself
+- If each node is a community itself
-– No partitions with positive modularity à No community structure – Partitions with large negative modularity à Existence of subgraphs with small internal number of edges and large number of inter-community edges
+- No partitions with positive modularity means the absence of community structure.
+- Partitions with large negative modularity implies the existence of subgraphs with small internal number of edges and large number of inter-community edges.

 <b>Related work:</b> [Newman and Girvan ‘04], [Newman ‘06], [Fortunato ‘10]

-<b>Applications</b>
-Modularity can be applied:
+<b>Applications</b> Modularity can be applied to a variety of tasks:
-– As quality function in clustering algorithms
+- As quality function in clustering algorithms
-– As evaluation measure for comparison of different partitions or algorithms – As criterion for reducing the size of a graph (Size reduction preserving modularity [Arenas et al. ‘07])!
+- As evaluation measure for comparison of different partitions or algorithms
+- As criterion for reducing the size of a graph (Size reduction preserving modularity [Arenas et al. ‘07])!
-– As a community detection algorithm itself: Modularity optimization!
+- As a community detection algorithm itself: Modularity optimization!

 ### Girvan-Newman’s Method